Coder2354/basicallybars/README.md

 <p>This is a small python library.
 Its goal is to make algorithms easier to use, by displaying visual feedback on the progress of the algorithm!
-It is quite customisable and uses the colorama library to add colours.
+It's also quite customisable.
+Yup, that's literally it.
 WIP; feel free to improve my terrible code.</p>
 [Publishing to PyPI soon; stay tuned.]